-The share of allowances to be auctioned will remain the same after 2020 under the post-2020 EU low carbon framework (see: Questions and answers on the proposal to revise the EU emissions trading system (EU ETS), Brussels, 15 July 2015, p.
-2 and the modified wording of Article 10(1) of the EU ETS Directive - European Commision's Proposal for a Directive of the European Parliament and of the Council amending Directive 2003/87/EC to enhance cost-effective emission reductions and low-carbon investments of 15 July 2015 (COM(2015) 337 final) 2015/148 (COD)).
+The share of allowances to be auctioned will remain the same after 2020 under the post-2020 EU low carbon framework (this conclusion follows from Questions and answers on the proposal to revise the EU emissions trading system (EU ETS), Brussels, 15 July 2015, p.
+2 and the modified wording of Article 10(1) of the EU ETS Directive as formulated in the European Commision's Proposal for a Directive of the European Parliament and of the Council amending Directive 2003/87/EC to enhance cost-effective emission reductions and low-carbon investments of 15 July 2015 (COM(2015) 337 final) 2015/148 (COD)).

 Legislative process regarding the Auctioning Regulation

 The Auctioning Regulation has firstly been amended to allow the early auctioning of 120 million phase three allowances in 2012 (frontloading), in view of the widespread commercial practice in the electricity sector of selling power on a forward basis and purchasing the required inputs (including allowances) when they sell their output.

 The corresponding reduction of volumes auctioned in 2013 and 2014 by 60 million allowances in each year was done by the Commission Regulation (EU) No 1210/2011 of 23 November 2011 amending Regulation (EU) No 1031/2010 in particular to determine the volume of greenhouse gas emission allowances to be auctioned prior to 2013 (OJ L 308, 24.11.2011, p.
 2)), as well as to list an auction platform to be appointed by Germany (Commission Regulation (EU) No 784/2012 of 30 August 2012 (OJ L 234, 31.08.2012, p.
 4).